The Goddess Protocol: What is Vesta Finance?

 The Problem

-While decentralized stablecoins already exist, there is always room for improvement and variety with these models.
+While many decentralized stablecoins already exist, there is always room for improvement and variety with these models.
 For example, Liquity’s $LUSD similarly offers zero-interest lending but only accepts $ETH collateral.

 The Goal